 The second aspect to all this is actually quite easy to understand.
 There is an old saying; ‘Power corrupts and absolute power corrupts absolutely’.
 The Covid-19 outbreak has laid bare this principle as democratically-elected governments have ruthlessly swept freedom away and given themselves new powers to enact lockdowns and restrictions.
 There are of course, many countries where this has been easy.
 China is one, where President Xi recently, with the support of the only permitted political party, gave himself the right to be President for life.
 North Korea is another, where the current incumbent inherited the leadership from his father.
 Syria also – Bashar Al Assad’s father preceded him.
 There are numerous others.
 Not however in modern-day Europe and never in the United Kingdom since the days of Oliver Cromwell (and even he was an elected member of parliament at one time).

 I do not buy the idea that C19 and the current situation is all part of a global conspiracy, on the part of big corporations or governments.
 Yes, multi-national companies carry influence and always have, but even big corporations have tripped up when going too far – some have even failed and gone out of existence.
 So they are not infallible.
-As to governments, many have co-operated behind the scenes regarding any number of things and once again, they always have, always will.
+As to governments, many have co-operated behind the scenes regarding any number of things and once again, they always have, they always will.
 The French are rumoured to have placed Boris Johnson under huge pressure to impose a lockdown after their own, just as France has sought an exemption from the UK’s 14-day quarantine rule for new arrivals.
 But the concept of a worldwide plot by governments to impose a new world order has one flaw; there are too many egos leading countries for it to work.

 Rather than a conspiracy, it is more probable that elected politicians have found their new powers to be quite nice – having total control, and ostensibly quite legally and for what appears to be the right reasons, complete power over everybody is very attractive.
 And having come by enormous extra power, however unintentionally, however accidently, these same young, cool and funky politicians will not want to let it go.

 So the concerns over freedom and liberty are entirely valid and I make (again) the same point I have already made both here on KJM Today and in my book; with freedom there comes risk.
 And that includes falling ill as well as other risks, like being harmed by terrorist action.
 There are a multitude of risks in being free.
 Eliminating risk means eliminating Freedom.
 And unless we collectively start to ask the questions Andy has, and demand answers to them, we may have seen the beginning of an end.
 Covid-19 will not go away.
-It is a coronavirus like all other coronaviruses, including the common cold, including Flu and there will be a ‘second spike’.
+It is a coronavirus like all other coronaviruses, including some versions of the common cold, and there will be a ‘second spike’.

 Even if current restrictions end, they will be back.
 If we are not careful, diligent and yes, demanding of them too, those young, cool and funky politicians will grow old still clinging on to the power they have come to love.